FISH CONSERVATION IN MALAWI, AFRICA

-We have established 246 Fish Conservation Committees who are protecting Chambo fish breeding grounds along 400 km of shoreline.
+We have established 474 Beach Village Committees (formerly known as Fish Conservation Committees) who are protecting Chambo fish breeding grounds along 736km of shoreline.
 A fishing closed season has been adopted and fishermen are using larger meshed gill nets and catching bigger fish.
 Numbers of migratory fishermen have been reduced due to the new local permit fee.
 However, there are still fishing Districts in Malawi which haven’t yet benefitted from this community initiative.

 How We Work

 We bring together all stakeholders to agree a plan for the district.
-New fishing bylaws are drawn up, volunteer Fish Conservation Committees are established and are empowered to manage the fishing in their area by making community members aware of the local bylaws, confiscating illegal nets and fining offenders.
+New fishing bylaws are drawn up, volunteer Beach Village Committees are established and are empowered to manage the fishing in their area by making community members aware of the local bylaws, confiscating illegal nets and fining offenders.